The Olatunji Concert: The Last Live Recording: Background

-Recording issues
+Recording quality

-The Olatunji Concert suffers from poor recording quality.
-According to author Tony Whyton, "Coltrane had employed engineer Bernard Drayton at short notice to record the concert outside of Coltrane's contractual obligations with Impulse records, so the question remains as to whether this recording was to be used for general release or as a simple documentation of a live performance event."
-Whyton wrote: "The Olatunji Concert... is incomplete and variable in sound quality.
+The Olatunji Concert has been regarded by authors and music critics as suffering from poor recording quality.
+Tony Whyton notes that "Coltrane had employed engineer Bernard Drayton at short notice to record the concert outside of Coltrane's contractual obligations with Impulse!
+Records, so the question remains as to whether this recording was to be used for general release or as a simple documentation of a live performance event."
+Whyton wrote that the release "is incomplete and variable in sound quality.
 The sound of musicians playing live is interspersed with audience noise and sounds of traffic leaking in from outside the venue.
-Recording engineer Bernard Drayton discussed the way in which he had to switch off one of the stereo channels in order to limit the amount of external noise, and the result is one of continual change in recording conditions.
+Drayton discussed the way in which he had to switch off one of the stereo channels in order to limit the amount of external noise, and the result is one of continual change in recording conditions.
 In terms of musical sound, The Olatunji Concert presents an imbalance of recording quality that results in the saxophones of Coltrane and Sanders and percussion sounds of Ali and Dewitt overpowering the sounds of the piano.
 Garrison's bass sound is obscured through distortion, and at various stages it is difficult to distinguish between intended sounds and unintentional noise.
 Although issues of balance, audience noise, and fidelity are all part of the experience of 'liveness' on a live album, with The Olatunji Concert recording these factors are foregrounded to the extent that inconsistencies and the incomplete nature of the recording process are on show for all to hear."

-Ben Ratliff wrote: "The Olatunji Concert... suffers from terrible unintended audio problems.
-Without a great amount of amplification, you can't make music as violent, scraping, tinnily climactic as this recording suggests.
+Ben Ratliff descriptively wrote that "[Y]ou can't make music as violent, scraping, tinnily climactic as this recording suggests.
 It is quite possible that no worse-sounding musical document has ever been issued in full by a major record label...
 The acoustics in the room, a converted gym, were impossibly live, a giant echo chamber.
 This explains some of the extra boost in Coltrane's soprano saxophone solo in 'My Favorite Things,' and suggests how shattering Pharoah Sanders’s performance in the same song might have been, though the sound is too distorted for one to know.
-Twenty minutes in, the taped noise becomes unbearable, a cloud of cymbals and overdriven screams.
-The recording can't be taken seriously; it can't be counted.
-But because it will be, and must be, it puts a question mark on the end of the story.
+Twenty minutes in, the taped noise becomes unbearable, a cloud of cymbals and overdriven screams. [...]
+[I]t puts a question mark on the end of the story.
 Forget music with a social power, with a community function—that's all fine.
 This is almost impenetrable."